GoogleChrome/web.dev/src/site/content/en/layout/codelab-intrinsic-layout-macro-v1/index.md

 I love `grid-template-areas`, it's very cool, and fits the bill for tons of layout tasks.
 It's traditionally been the first way I translate a design into grid, it just makes sense and often the code reads very similar to the way we talk about a grid, which I'm a big fan of.

-So let's use it!
-Let's make some tracks, select some nodes and put them into their cells.
+**So let's use it!** Let's make some tracks, select some nodes and put them into their cells.

-{% Aside 'gotchas' %}
-  Make sure to check out the HTML so there's context for the selectors and grid implementation.
-{% endAside %}

 <br>